-- 159. (1) Where any person is found to be insane before or upon arraignment, in accordance with section 122(2), or a special verdict is found against him under section 158, the court shall order him to be conveyed to any hospital or other place for the time being appointed under any law to be a mental hospital or for the reception of criminally insane persons there to be kept until discharged by order of the Governor. - (2) Whenever any such person is sent to any hospital or other place under this section, it shall be lawful for the officers of such hospital or place to exercise the same and powers and authorities for the restraint of such person as can by law be exercised by or are vested in the gaoler or any other officers in respect of persons sentenced to imprisonment.

-(3) The Governor in Cabinet may, from time to time, issue all necessary orders for the care, control and custody of any such insane person.
+- 159. (1) Where any person is found to be insane before or upon arraignment, in accordance with section 122(2), or a special verdict is found against him under section 158, the court shall order him to be conveyed to any hospital or other place for the time being appointed under any law to be a mental hospital or for the reception of criminally insane persons there to be kept until discharged by order of the Governor. - (2) Whenever any such person is sent to any hospital or other place under this section, it shall be lawful for the officers of such hospital or place to exercise the same and powers and authorities for the restraint of such person as can by law be exercised by or are vested in the gaoler or any other officers in respect of persons sentenced to imprisonment. - (3) The Governor in Cabinet may, from time to time, issue all necessary orders for the care, control and custody of any such insane person.

-PART VIII - Provisions Relating to the Framing of Indictments

-160. Every indictment shall contain, and subject to this Law, shall be sufficient if it contains a statement of the specific offence or offences with which the accused is charged, together with such particulars as may be necessary for giving reasonable information as to the nature of the offence alleged and the acts or omissions alleged to have given rise to the offence, showing as nearly as possible the place and date of the offence and that it lies within the court's jurisdiction.
+PART VIII - Provisions Relating to the Framing of Indictments omissions alleged to have given rise to the offence, showing as nearly as possible the place and date of the offence and that it lies within the court's jurisdiction.